 - ½ cup water

-Peel apples and slice off the core, cutting into big chunks.
+- Peel apples and slice around the core, cutting into big chunks.